britdev071809/Prostate-miRNA-Analysis-Starter/README.md

 The analysis will identify a set of miRNAs that are differentially expressed between normal prostate tissue and prostate adenocarcinoma.
 These candidate biomarkers can serve as a starting point for further validation or functional studies.

 ## Contributing
 Contributions are welcome!
-If you have suggestions for improving the analysis, adding alternative scripts (e.g., in Python), or extending the documentation, please open an issue or submit a pull request.
+If you have suggestions for improving the analysis, adding alternative scripts (e.g., in other languages), or extending the documentation, please open an issue or submit a pull request.

 ## License
 This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.